 The electrodermal activity (EDA) raw signal is difficult to interpret and prone to errors.
 Strong reactions can easily be spotted on the curve, but mathematical methods are needed for further analysis.

-The Moodmetric index or the Moodmetric level has been developed to solve challenges related to EDA measurement.
+The Moodmetric index or the Moodmetric level has been developed to provide accurate EDA measurement data that is easy to interpret.
 The algorithms count an index from 1 to 100 so that 1 is the lowest the person can reach.
 This is possible e.g. in deep sleep.
 100 is the maximum arousal, strongest possible reaction of the person.
 Finding the min and max takes about 12 hours, which is the calibration period.
 The ring can be re-calibrated e.g. when changing from one user to another.

 The Moodmetric index/level tells the activity level of the person at a certain moment, looking at a few minutes´ time window.
 The level does not indicate single reactions but changes fast if the arousal level of the person increases or decreases rapidly.
 E.g. increasing is first seen in growing amplitude and raising trend of the Moodmetric curve, then in higher Moodmetric level.